deepsp94/stablecoins-coingecko/README.md

 Data source: https://www.coingecko.com/en

-main.py is the code used to generate plot.jpeg
+main.py is the code used to generate plot.jpeg and plot_mcap.jpeg

 Top 15 stables:
 tether